The Best Times to Post on TikTok

 Another drawback of using only TikTok’s analytics section relates to not knowing the times when other profiles in your niche publish their best-performing content.
 By just using your own TikTok analytics, this information will not be available to you.
 If you are only starting out and have not collected a lot of data yet, you may be posting at the wrong time, and it could take you a while to find the best days and times to post on TikTok.

-The good news is that all of these problems can be solved using advanced social media analytics tools.
+The good news is that all of these problems can be solved using advanced social media analytics and research tools.
+In the rest of the article, we will help you learn more about two, data-based techniques you can use for finding the best posting times on TikTok.

 So, how do you go about determining what are the best times to post on TikTok for your business?
 There are 4 steps you need to consider: